Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 There are 2 files in any ViewComponent:

 1. server side file, (location of this file --> at the root of our app-> Components/TopBooksViewComponent.cs).
+Components folder <-- can have any name.
 TopBooks <-- can have any name, and is followed by ViewComponent sufix.
 In this file we creating a class and returning View().
+   If we need to connect to database we can do it here --> create variable and through BookRepository get data from database.
+Then pass this data further --> to cshtml file in Default.cshtml

 2. cshtml file, (location of this file --> Views/Shared/Components/TopBooks/Default.cshtml).
 In Default.cshtml file we write any code that we want to render in our View.

-To use that code in our view file we put--> @await Component.InvokeAsync("TopBooks") Also, we can pass the data to the View Component --> @await Component.InvokeAsync("TopBooks",{data}) or @await Component.InvokeAsync("TopBooks", new{bookId=4, isSort=true})
+To use that code in our view file we put--> @await Component.InvokeAsync("TopBooks") Also, we can pass the data, (parameters) to the View Component --> @await Component.InvokeAsync("TopBooks",{data}) or @await Component.InvokeAsync("TopBooks", new{bookId=4, isSort=true})

 Also, we can use other method to render our view component on particular file by using tag helpers --> <,vc: top-books></,vc: top-books> <--(remove coma)
+VC -->stands for ViewComponent

 To use this option, you need to add -->
 @addTagHelper *, Project*MVC_BookShop2